shufay/othello/README.txt

     Very heavy priority on mobility:
         +3 points for each reachable space on cells with 1 < x, y < 7.
         +18 points for each reachable space on other cells.
-        -9 points for each reachable space on cells with 1 < x, y < 7.
+        -45 points for each reachable space on cells with 1 < x, y < 7.
-        -36 points for each reachable space on other cells.
+        -15 points for each reachable space on other cells.
     When a victory or loss is detected, it is valued more highly than any normal heuristic value, but the bot tries to find the victory that gives the highest score overall as well.
 Alpha beta pruning
 Iterative deepening:
-    8 seconds allotted per turn (or until a minimum search depth of 8)
+    4 seconds allotted per turn, starting with a depth of 3 until time runs out.

 Work split:
 Shu Fay: